 A paste of 1 part cornstarch to 2 parts water can be used to polish silver.
 Be sure to test this in some hidden areas before you use it on all of your silver, but it's an inexpensive way to remove tarnish.

 Remove Carpet Stains

 Sprinkle cornstarch on the carpet.
-Allow it to sit for 10-20 minutes before vacuuming.
+Allow it to sit for 10 to 20 minutes before vacuuming.
 This can work as an all-over treatment or be used to treat specific spots on your carpet.
 Cornstarch is especially good at drawing out oily spots on your carpet.